sendahug/send-hug-frontend/README.md

 **Located in:** [src/app/components](./src/app/components)

+1. **aboutApp** - Displays an 'about the app' page.
-1. **errorPage** - Displays a 'not found' error page if the user attempts to navigate (via Angular's router) to a location that doesn't exist.
+2. **errorPage** - Displays a 'not found' error page if the user attempts to navigate (via Angular's router) to a location that doesn't exist.
-2. **fullList** - Displays a full list of paginated posts, depending on the list requested by the user (new or suggested).
+3. **fullList** - Displays a full list of paginated posts, depending on the list requested by the user (new or suggested).
-3. **loader** - A loader, displayed while the app is fetching data from the backend.
+4. **loader** - A loader, displayed while the app is fetching data from the backend.
-4. **mainPage** - The main page of the app.
+5. **mainPage** - The main page of the app.
 Displays two lists to the user ('suggested' and 'new') - each with ten posts, as well as 'view full list' links.
-5. **messages** - A messages screen.
+6. **messages** - A messages screen.
 Displays a paginated list of messages sent to the user.
-6. **myPosts** - A sub-component of the userPage component.
+7. **myPosts** - A sub-component of the userPage component.
 Displays a paginated list of posts by the user whose profile is viewed.
-7. **newItem** - A form component allowing users to create a new item (message or post).
+8. **newItem** - A form component allowing users to create a new item (message or post).
-8. **popUp** - A sub-component displaying a popup screen with a form for editing items (posts or a user's display name).
+9. **popUp** - A sub-component displaying a popup screen with a form for editing items (posts or a user's display name).
-9. **userPage** - Displays the user's data as fetched from the backend, as well as a list of the user's posts (as myPost component).
+10. **userPage** - Displays the user's data as fetched from the backend, as well as a list of the user's posts (as myPost component).

 ### Interfaces